 Normal code scans are for customers who have a check engine light on.
 Most of the time these codes are related to emissions issues or engine misfires.
 Other types of codes and issues that many local auto part stores or independent shops are not able to read are related to airbags, abs, and computer module issues.
 Many of the issues are dealer specific, require special diagnostic equipment, and expertise.

-Please Note: We need to diagnose the vehicle first to determine issue.
-We Will Not program a customer supplied ECU.
-We cannot determine reliability of a customer supplied part.
+Please Note: We need to diagnose the vehicle first to determine the issue.
+We Will Not program a customer diagnosed or supplied ECU.

 Reprogramming is the process of replacing the existing software in a vehicle controller with new software by electronically transferring approved calibration files from a vehicle manufacturer.

 (Also known as re-flashing, flashing, programming, or reconfiguring)

 Automobile manufacturers are constantly making changes to their controller software – making cars more efficient, fixing problems that have been discovered, fine tuning components and systems, updating cut points as cars age, solving problems such as rough idle and hard starting, repairing emissions related problems and many others.

 New controllers replaced in a vehicle require programming to match the exact specifications and options list on the car being repaired.